 - Undergraduate students

-Innocence Canada currently has over numerous volunteers working in the following capacities:
+Innocence Canada currently has numerous volunteers working in the following capacities:

 - Case reviewers

 - Office volunteers

 Innocence Canada case reviewers are practicing or retired lawyers who are assigned one or more Innocence Canada cases to review.
 They work within the Innocence Canada case review structure and provide reports at each stage of the case review process to allow decisions to be made about the next steps in the case.